Tips for Making Needle

 At the basic level, needle felting is easy, which may be one of its greatest appeals.
 You start by making a tight ball of wool (or synthetic fiber or whatever is your material - I will call it wool here for simplicity).
 For this, you can wind a piece of wool on your finger tightly, then pull it off, wind some more and fix it with a few needle strokes, then just keep adding material by winding it onto your shape and needle felting until you get the basic shape, such as an oval, or a ball, depending on what you're making.
 Just try to make this shape hard enough by winding wool tightly, that will save you a lot of needle felting work later on.

-After you have your basic shape, you start more detailed feting work, and this becomes more and more precise as your piece is nearing completion.
+After you have your basic shape, you start more detailed feting work.

 There are lots of basic needle felting video tutorials on youtube.com